procount/noobsconfig/README.md

 * wifi/interfaces /etc/network 0644 root root
 * wifi/wpa_supplicant.conf /etc/wpa_supplicant 0600 root root

-(The last 2 examples above show how using this direct copy technique, it is possible to specify the '/etc/network/interfaces' and '/etc/wpp_supplicant/wpa_supplicant.conf' files for easy wifi setup from Windows, whilst specifying the correct attributes and avoiding the problem of creating Tar files from Windows.)
+(The last 2 examples above show how using this direct copy technique, it is possible to specify the '/etc/network/interfaces' and '/etc/wpa_supplicant/wpa_supplicant.conf' files for easy wifi setup from Windows, whilst specifying the correct attributes and avoiding the problem of creating Tar files from Windows.)

 ####Filename####
 This is the name of the file you want to copy from the recovery partition.
 It can be stored in the /os/distro folder, or any subfolder.
 If you put it in a subfolder then this must be specified. e.g.
-To copy the file '/os/Raspbian/readme.txt', use 'readme.txt' To copy the file '/os/Raspbian/folder/readme.txt', use 'folder/readme.txt' The folder name is only used to locate the source file.
+To copy the file `/os/Raspbian/readme.txt`, use `readme.txt` To copy the file `/os/Raspbian/folder/readme.txt`, use `folder/readme.txt` The folder name is only used to locate the source file.
 It is not used as part of the destination folder.
 This field is mandatory.

+Please note that pathnames and filenames with embedded spaces in them are not currently supported.
+I hope to have a fix soon.

 ####Destination####
 This is the name of the destination folder where the file is to be stored on the target partition, relative to the root.
-E.g. '/home/pi'.
-It must begin with a backslash, but have no trailing backslash.
+E.g. `/home/pi`.
+It must begin with a slash, but have no trailing slash.
 This field is optional.
 If not specified, then the root directory is used.

 ####Attributes####
-This specifies the attributes to be applied to the new file using the chmod command. e.g. '0644'.
-I guess options such as '+x' would also work but I've not tried.
+This specifies the attributes to be applied to the new file using the chmod command. e.g. `0644`.
+I guess options such as `+x` would also work but I've not tried.

 ####User####
-This specifies the new user of the file e.g. 'pi' or 'root'
+This specifies the new user of the file e.g. `pi` or `root` etc.

 ####Group####
-This specifies the new group of the file e.g. 'root'
+This specifies the new group of the file e.g. `root`

 ###Selecting a Method of customisation###
 It can be confusing to decide which type of customisation to use, so here is a short guide.
 * TAR files are very convenient when there are many related files to be installed, possibly in different folders, and where file permissions or ownership are important.
 They capture the contents, ownership and permissions of each file into a single TAR file which is then easily managed.
 So they are best created directly on an existing distro on the RPi.
 Not so many compression programs allow you to create a TAR file on Windows (7-zip can), but nevertheless, the file permissions and attributes cannot be set.
-Plain TAR files are not compressed and append 2 blocks of 512kB at the end.
+Plain TAR files are not compressed and append 2 blocks of 512 bytes at the end.
 So the minimum size of a TAR file is 10kB.
 This can be quite an overhead if you only want to install a couple of small script files.
 * TAR.XZ files are TAR files that have been compressed using the XZ program.
 They therefore retain the advantages of the TAR file's manageability, but also avoid the TAR file's largish size.
 It is best to compress them on the RPi, but it can be done on another Linux distro, but not so easily on Windows.
 * If you want to create your customisation on Windows, referencing files from the TXT file may be the easiest method.
-This does not provide any compression, nor does it collect the file into one file for manageability.
+This does not provide any compression, nor does it collect the separate files into one single file for manageability.
 However, it does provide control of user permissions and ownership.
 This is also a convenient method if you only want to install 1 or 2 small files.
 If you are creating script files on Windows, be careful to choose Linux line endings.
 Some editing programs, like Notepad++ allow you to visualise the line endings and change them from Windows to Linux and vice versa.

 ##Examples##
 You will find some examples of how to apply some configurations to Raspbian in the Examples/Raspbian folder.
 Please see zeroconf_wifi.md for a very quick setup of a WPA/WPA2 wifi network.
-I welcome other examples, particularly of the other Linux distros.
+I welcome other examples, particularly for the other Linux distros.